SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ### Decomposing the Enterprise

 Whether you perform discovery manually or using our agent, it is important to consider how your enterprise is organized so that it can be decomposed using the Application Domain construct.
 An Application Domain provides the ability to organize and decompose an enterprise into logical groupings.
 These groupings could be based on-line of business, related functional capabilities or based on team dynamics.
 The benefits of doing this include:
-1. Event sharing rules – decide which events should be shared with other application domains and those which are for internal application domain usage only.
+1. **Event sharing rules** – decide which events should be shared with other application domains and those which are for internal application domain usage only.
 This has implications both from a security perspective, but also which events need to be managed more tightly as they affect others outside of the application domain
-1. Provide uniform event topic prefixes – ensures that the prefix is unique and that topic best practices are followed
+1. **Provide uniform event topic prefixes** – ensures that the prefix is unique and that topic best practices are followed

 ### Topic Naming Best Practices
 The topic of which an event is addressed seems like a pretty simple decision, but in reality, it can result in some negative consequences if not planned in advance.
 A topic is more than an address, it is metadata that describes the event and can be used for several purposes such as routing, access control and versioning.
-Thus, it is important to properly govern and manage the topic structure.
-Regardless of your broker type, it is a good practice to make topics structured and hierarchical the same way a RESTful Resource uses hierarchical addressing.
+Thus, it is important to properly govern and manage the topic structure. **Regardless of your broker type**, it is a good practice to make topics structured and hierarchical the same way a RESTful Resource uses hierarchical addressing.
 In other words we want to produce hierarchical topics that rank from least specific to most specific.

 #### Parts of the Event Topic
 The event topic structure has two parts:

-The event topic root contains enough information to describe the type of event that has occurred.
-Each event topic root is a static field that describes the type of event.
-The list of event topic roots forms a catalog of events that can be produced and consumed.
+1. The **Event Topic Root** contains enough information to describe the type of event that has occurred.
+Each Event Topic Root is a static field that describes the type of event.
+The list of Event Topic Roots forms a catalog of events that can be produced and consumed.
 This catalog could be brought into the PubSub+ Event Portal's event catalog, listing each event type along with details about the event.
-Each event topic root describes the event in as much detail as necessary to map it to a single data schema.
+Each Event Topic Root describes the event in as much detail as necessary to map it to a single data schema.
-The event topic properties are optional fields that further describe a particular event.
+1. The **Event Topic Properties** are optional fields that further describe a particular event.
 This part of the topic has fields that are dynamically filled when the producer publishes the event.
 These fields are used to describe the specific or unique attributes of this event instance that would be used for routing and filtering.

-* Event Topic Root: The event topic root of an event should have the following form:
+* Event Topic Root: The Event Topic Root of an event should have the following form:

         Domain/ObjectType/Verb/Version/

-* Event Topic Properties: The event topic properties should have the following form:
+* Event Topic Properties: The Event Topic Properties should have the following form:

         Locality/SourceID/ObjectID

+Positive
-* ✅ Complete Event Topic Format: Putting together an event topic root and event topic properties creates an event topic that describes the event with a series of fields from least specific to most specific.
+: Complete Event Topic Format: Putting together an Event Topic Root and Event Topic Properties creates an event topic that describes the event with a series of fields from least specific to most specific.

         Domain/ObjectType/Verb/Version/Locality/SourceID/ObjectID